 There we have it!
 Instagram marketing is all about consistency and perseverance.
 Once you've untapped what your audience responds to, you've won more than half the battle.
 So get grammin'!

-Meltwater’s online media intelligence software monitors over 350 million social sources, including Instagram.
+Meltwater’s online media monitoring software monitors over 350 million social sources, including Instagram.
 Harnessing media intelligence can help determine which posts or Stories generated the most active audience engagement and whether it was positive or negative feedback – giving marketers the insights necessary to inform and refine their social media strategy.
 Fill out the form below to learn more.